thockin/go-build-template/README.md

 Dockerfile.in:
    - maybe change or remove the `USER` if you need

+go.mod:
+   - change module name to the one you want to use

 ## Go Modules

 This assumes the use of go modules (which is the default for all Go builds